Lab Talk & Sixty Seconds with

-We regularly interview a different researcher or lab group for Lab Talk.
-These interviews originally featured in OxfordMedSci News, the divisional e-newsletter
+We regularly interview MSD staff and researchers for Lab Talk and/or Sixty Seconds with interviews.
+These interviews were also originally featured in OxfordMedSci News, the divisional e-newsletter.

 Jamie-Hartmann Boyce, a senior researcher in the Nuffield Department of Primary Care Health Sciences, speaks about her song-writing and 'vape-debate' adventures at Curiosity Carnival, a huge event that bought Oxford's incredible research to the public as part of European Researchers' Night.

 Natalie Doig, a postdoctoral neuroscientist at the MRC Brain Network Dynamics Unit, describes her recent experience as a contestant on I’m a Scientist, Get me out of here, an online X Factor-style competition.